-There are two basic types of soda kegs: pin lock and ball lock kegs.
-Pin lock kegs are identifiable by the nubs or “pins” that stick out perpendicular to the posts.
-Northern Brewer only carries ball lock kegs, so that’s what this guide will discuss.
+There are two basic types of soda kegs: pin lock kegs and ball lock kegs.
+This guide will focus primarily on ball lock kegs, but pin lock kegs are identifiable by the nubs or “pins” that stick out perpendicular to the posts.

 Once you have identified that you have ball lock kegs, the next thing you may want to identify is the type of posts you have on the keg.
 Aside from o-rings, posts and post poppets are the most common items that need to be replaced.

 Posts are round stainless steel fittings on top of the keg, on either side of the lid hatch, which accept disconnects.
 They screw on to the keg, and have a small, spring-loaded poppet valve in the center which keeps the keg pressurized when not in use.

 All keg posts are designated for either gas or liquid.
 They can be distinguished by a horizontal notch around the base of the gas post - liquid posts do not have this notch.

 - Type A posts have a very short, flat base which is either hex-shaped or star-shaped.